meganthehorse/CS7810/Deliverables/validation.md

 | Bennu |

 ## Top 3 Profitable Asteroids in 2024
-**Competency Question:** "What are the 3 most potentially profitable asteroids within 0.75au of Earth on January 2024?"
+**Competency Question:** "What are the 3 most potentially profitable asteroids within 0.75au of Earth in 2024?"

 **Bridged Datasets:** Asteroid_Distances.csv, Asterank_Dataset.csv